atsuvovor/CyberThreat_Insight/datagen/README.md

 **Rule-based Adaptive Defense Mechanism**

-Here we will add logic that monitors specific threat conditions in real-time and adapt responses based on defined rules.
-This will include automatic flagging of high-threat issues, increasing logging frequency for suspicious activities, and assigning specific mitigation actions based on the threat level and activity context.
+The system incorporates a rule-based defense layer that evaluates threat conditions against defined control thresholds and response policies.
+High-risk scenarios trigger automated flags, enhanced audit logging, and prescribed mitigation actions, ensuring consistent and traceable responses.
+This approach supports governance objectives by promoting transparency, repeatability, and alignment with risk management and compliance requirements.

 **Rules Definition**
- We will use the following features to define rules that will be applied to identify potential threats and recommend defensive actions: `Threat Level`, `Severity`, `Impact Score`, `Login Attempts`, `Risk Level`, `Issue Response Time Days`, `Num Files Accessed`,`Data Transfer MB`.
+The following features are used to define rule-based conditions for identifying potential threats and recommending appropriate defensive actions: `Threat Level`, `Severity`, `Impact Score`, `Login Attempts`, `Risk Level`, `Issue Response Time (Days)`, `Num Files Accessed`, and `Data Transfer (MB)`.

-**Defense Mechanism**: The system will respond adaptively by adding flags and assigning custom actions based on the rule evaluations and scenarios colors
+**Adaptive Defense Mechanism**

- The defense mechanism assigns an adaptive `Defense Action` to each issue based on threat conditions, adding an extra layer of automated response for varying threat levels and behaviors.
+The system responds dynamically by applying flags and assigning customized defensive actions based on rule evaluations and scenario classifications.
+Each issue is assigned an adaptive `Defense Action` aligned with its assessed threat conditions, providing an additional layer of automated response across varying threat levels and behavioral patterns.

- The treat conditions are implemented by Color-coding cybersecurity scenarios, we bealieve, is a helpful way to quickly communicate risk levels and prioritize response actions.
-Here's a suggested approach to buld the scenarios, where we use **intensity of red, orange, yellow, and green** to represent risk:
+To enhance interpretability and prioritization, threat conditions are visualized using color-coded cybersecurity scenarios.
+This approach enables rapid risk assessment and effective communication by mapping threat severity and urgency to intuitive color intensities—**red, orange, yellow, and green**—with increasing severity represented by deeper color intensity.

 **Color Scheme**
 - **Critical Threat & Severity**: **Dark Red** – Highest urgency.